larryblunk/Perfsonar-CentOS6-Kickstart-upgrade/README.md

 and place in /boot directory.

-4) Update /boot/grub/grub.conf file and add a new boot option as the first entry to direct the Kickstart installation on next reboot --
+4) Update /boot/grub/grub.conf file and add a new boot option as the first entry to direct the Kickstart installation on next reboot.

-title Install CentOS 7 Perfsonar

-  kernel /vmlinuz ks=hd:/dev/sda1:/ps-upgrade.ks

-  initrd /initrd.img

 5) Reboot box and optionally use VNC to follow installation process if enabled in Kickstart file.